moschopsuk/jailbreak-app/README.md

 After installing all of the dependencies the following command will run the core tasks to build the public assets.

 `gulp`

+##Running

+A development server can be started by running the command.
+Todo find some way of reloading the browser when file chnages are also made.

+`npm start`